 For most people, it wouldn't be too hard to clean up their finances, but they have to actually decide they want to do it before they can make any progress.
-This first step—deciding to make the effort to get your finances in order—may actually be the hardest of all, especially if you don't really know how to do it.
+This first step, deciding to make the effort to get your finances in order, may actually be the hardest of all, especially if you don't really know how to do it.
 It's easy to make a clear step-by-step plan once you actually decide to do the work.

 Take this opportunity to request the three free credit reports that you are entitled to receive under the law.
 You can either request all three at once or take them one at a time.
 If you want to improve and monitor your credit over time, it's a good idea to request one report every three or four months.

 Once you get your report, look over it carefully.
-Make sure that all of the information is correct—not just your name and address, but your accounts as well.
+Make sure that all the information is correct, not just your name and address, but your accounts as well.
 If there are any loans or credit accounts listed on the report that you did not open, dispute them by writing to the credit bureau that provided the report.
 This includes accounts opened in your name by family members, such as parents.
 Even if they didn't mean to hurt you, such accounts damage your credit and make it harder for you to get loans.

 Many people wouldn't think twice about paying off old debt, but stop and think about it for a moment.
 Investing can lead to large long-term gains that are very useful.
 To figure out which you should do, compare the interest you're paying on your debt with the current (and anticipated) rate of return on the investment in question.
 If you will pay more in interest on your debt than you would earn on the investment, it might be best to pay off the debt.

 Look over your account statements, pay stubs, bills, and any other financial records.
 If the document is absolutely necessary, keep it; if not, shred it.
-Keep tax returns, canceled checks and receipts, and all records support tax deductions for six years, since that's how long the IRS has to audit you.
+Keep tax returns, cancelled checks and receipts, and all records support tax deductions for six years, since that's how long the IRS has to audit you.